Seren Waters: School times

 He was born and lives in Kenya but has British nationality.
 Since Kenya is only an associate member of the ICC, Waters is also eligible to play for England.
 He was educated at Cranleigh School, England and captained the first XI cricket side for two years, playing alongside Stuart Meaker.
 In his last season at Cranleigh School, he finished with almost 900 runs.

 He is a very able leg spinner and in his last season at Cranleigh School was second highest wicket taker.

 Domestic career

 He scored a double century on debut for Surrey Under-17s in 2006, and in 2008 he made his Surrey second XI debut.

 International career

 In October 2008 he was called into the Kenyan Cricket team, and made an immediate impression, scoring 75 against Ireland in the Intercontinental Cup at the Gymkhana in Nairobi, and more recently 74 against South Africa at Kimberley in a full One Day International (ODI).

-Waters is also a very apt fielder and took two astonishing catches in the second ODI against South Africa, that belied his age and experience, to send Gibbs and then de Villiers back to the pavilion.
+Waters being a fielder and took two catches in the second ODI against South Africa.
+He caught out Gibbs and then de Villiers.
+These plays were notable because Waters was younger and had less experience than many other players on the field at the time.

 Aside from playing for Surrey and Kenya, Waters also plays for the Old Cranleighan Cricket Club and for Weybridge Cricket Club.
 Waters went to Durham University and was named in the Kenyan squad for the 2011 ICC Cricket World Cup.